EdgeMatrixChain/EMC-Docs/emchub/edgematrix node deployment.md

 The EMC test network currently prioritizes GPU providers from EPN (EdgeMatrix Partner Network) partners.

 - **If you represent an IDC or computing center**, please consider joining the EPN program.
-- **If you are an individual node operator capable of providing stable computing power for AI applications and clients**, contact us before deploying/staking tokens to your node to join the test network whitelist.
+- **If you are an individual node operator capable of providing stable computing power for AI applications and clients**, deploying/staking tokens to your node to join the edgematrix network.
 Contact administrators on Discord for details.

 ---